No. 2 Michigan escapes with 31-24 win over Maryland for 1,000th victory in program history

 The Wolverines (11-0, 8-0 Big Ten) remained unbeaten in their final tune-up before next weekend’s showdown against No. 3 Ohio State, but it wasn’t easy.
 Maryland (6-5, 3-5) rallied from a 23-3 second-quarter deficit and had the ball down five on multiple occasions in the fourth quarter.

+“I don’t know if the ball was too short or what happened.
+I feel like there was a receiver in the vicinity,” Tagovailoa said.
+“Playing at Maryland, they don’t give us those calls like that.
+We knew that going into the game and you just can’t make mistakes like that backed up.”

-Corum converted a fourth-and-short run, and after a measurement and a review Michigan could finally exhale.
+Corum converted a fourth-and-short run, and after a measurement and a review Michigan could exhale at last.

-Not only was this a nervous victory, but the Wolverines now have some health concerns before next week’s huge game.
+Not only was this a nervous victory, but the Wolverines now have some health concerns before next week.
 Roman Wilson, the team’s leading receiver, exited after a jarring first-quarter hit by Maryland defensive back Dante Trader.

+“The trainers ruled him out at that time, which was the responsible thing I think for us to do as a medical staff,” Moore said.
+“They’re always on top of that stuff, especially when it comes to anything that could be with the head.
+He was fine … talking and everything.
+Everything was good.
+He was on the sideline afterwards.”

-Offensive lineman Myles Hinton went down in the second half and walked off with some assistance.
+Offensive lineman Myles Hinton went down in the second half with a knee injury, but Moore said there was no structural damage.
+Barrett was also shaken up but returned.
+He had his left shoulder wrapped after the game.

-After the game, the Wolverines posed in a group with signs commemorating the 1,000th win.
-Michigan began playing football with a victory over Racine in 1879.

-Michigan led 23-3 in the second quarter before Maryland scored touchdowns on both sides of halftime.
+Michigan led 23-3 before Maryland scored touchdowns on both sides of halftime.
 Backup quarterback Billy Edwards Jr., who plays occasionally in short-yardage situations, scored on a pair of fourth-down sneaks.

 In between, the Wolverines were inside the Maryland 10 late in the first half when J.J.
 McCarthy was intercepted at the goal line by Jaishawn Barham.